- Paying for College

 Transfer Admissions Process

-ACU offers rolling admission for transfer students, with admission decisions made within one week of students completing their application.
+ACU offers rolling admission for transfer students, with admission decisions made within three weeks of students completing their application.

-We are currently accepting applications for the Summer 2014 and Fall 2014 semesters.
+We are currently accepting applications for Summer 2015 and Fall 2015 semesters.

 ACU does not require an application fee for transfer applicants.